Lose the Cataract and Lose the Glasses!

 - Crystalens® HD Accommodating Lens

 - Tecnis® Multifocal

 During your personal consultation, one of our physicians will detail the different types of lenses and discuss their unique qualities.

 Learn More about Multifocal Lenses

 If you are in need of cataract surgery, there is no better time to consider premium multifocal lenses.
-Why not remove the cataract while improving your vision and riding yourself of glasses, all at the same time?
-Please contact Black Hills Regional Eye Institute to schedule a personal consultation with one of our physicians.
+Why not remove the cataract while improving your vision and ridding yourself of glasses, all at the same time?
+Please contact the Black Hills Regional Eye Institute to schedule a personal consultation with one of our physicians.